 You can climb up on top of the canon and onto the wall.
 It’s a lovely place to sit looking out onto the Atlantic Ocean, watching the world go by.

-These ramparts also feature heavily in HBO’s hit TV show, Game of Thrones as the set of Astapor.
+These ramparts are an Essaouira must see, but also feature heavily in HBO’s hit TV show, Game of Thrones as the set of Astapor.
 Firstly when Daenerys Targaryen arrives to Astapor, and then again as ‘The Walk of Punishment’ two episodes later.
 Read our guide to Game of Thrones in Essaouira.

 3. Buy fresh fish from the port